 Most departments, including records management, are using anywhere from 40 to 60 different applications to manage their day-to-day activities.

-Within the next 4 years, Gartner predicts that we’re going to see a dramatic shift from using multiple Software as a Service (SaaS) applications to using fewer applications that centralize management of activities.
+Within the next 4 years, Gartner predicts that we’re going to see a dramatic shift from using multiple Software as a Service (SaaS) applications to using fewer applications that centralize the management of activities.

-The combination of increasing cloud storage costs and overall decreasing budgets due to a variety of influences makes choosing and investing in the right technology a much higher stakes proposition than it was a few years ago.
+The combination of increasing cloud storage costs and overall decreasing budgets due to a variety of influences makes choosing and investing in the right technology a much higher-stakes proposition than it was a few years ago.

 In this week’s blog, we’ll explore how to build a business case for adopting a centralized document management platform to manage records.